Indian Military Academy: Demands for an Indian military training academy

 Aerial view of the academy in 1932.

 During the Indian independence movement, Indian leaders recognised the need for a local military institution to meet the needs of an armed force loyal to sovereign India.
 The Indianisation of the officer cadre of the army began in 1901, but it was only for the elite, and after training they were not allowed into the regular army.
 The British Raj was reluctant to commission Indian officers or permit local officer training.
-In 1905, natives could officer only Indian troops and by rank were not equal to commissioned British officers.
+In 1905, natives could only be officers of Indian troops and by rank were not equal to commissioned British officers.
 Up to the outbreak of the First World War, the highest rank to which a native soldier of India could rise was Subedar, a rank lower than the lowermost officer rank of Subaltern.

 But following the Indian military performance in the First World War, the Montagu–Chelmsford Reforms facilitated the officer training of 10 Indian commissioned officers at the Royal Military College, Sandhurst.
 In 1922, the Prince of Wales Royal Indian Military College (now known as the Rashtriya Indian Military College or just RIMC) was set up in Dehradun to prepare young Indians for admission to Sandhurst.
 The Indianisation of the Army started with the commissioning of 31 Indian officers.
 Among this first batch of officers to be commissioned was Sam Hormusji Framji Jamshedji Manekshaw, who became the Chief of Army Staff of the Indian Army in 1969 and later the first Indian Field Marshal.

 Despite demands from the Indian officers, the British resisted expansion of the Indian officer cadre.
 Indian leaders pressed the issue at the first Round Table Conference in 1930.
 The establishment of an Indian officer training college was one of the few concessions made at the conference.
-The Indian Military College Committee, set up under the chairmanship of General Sir Philip Chetwode, in 1931 recommended the establishment of an Indian Military Academy in Dehradun to produce forty commissioned officers twice a year following two and a half years of training.
+The Indian Military College Committee, set up under the chairmanship of General Sir Philip Chetwode, in 1931, recommended the establishment of an Indian Military Academy in Dehradun to produce forty commissioned officers twice a year following two and a half years of training.

 Then General Sir Philip Chetwode.
-He was promoted Field Marshal in February 1933.
+He was promoted to Field Marshal in February 1933.